-Do I have to be good at a sport or played one in order to be involved in sports media?
+Do I have to be good at a sport or have played one in order to be involved in sports media?

 This is the most common question that people ask when it comes to talking sports on any source of medium.
 The answer is NO!
-I know when you turn on any sports game you will see one of the announcer presenting the game being some sort of ex player of that sport, but that doesn’t mean you have to have been good yourself.
+I know when you turn on any sports game you will see one of the announcers presenting the game being some sort of ex player of that sport, but that doesn’t mean you have to have been good yourself.

 What can I do?

-In this posts buzzer beater I wanted to end by asking a simple question: What do you think is the most popular sports media medium in the world right now?
+In this posts buzzer beater, I wanted to end by asking a simple question: What do you think is the most popular sports media medium in the world right now?
 Find out the answer on the next post.